Used and loved by millions

 How can I use "left stranded" in a sentence?

-You can use "left stranded" to describe someone or something that has been abandoned or left in a difficult situation.
-For example, "The sudden closure of the factory "left stranded" many workers in the town."
+You can use "left stranded" to describe situations where someone is abandoned or left in a difficult position.
+For example, "After the flight cancellation, many passengers were left stranded at the airport".

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision